shaojun/open_docs/projects/edge/rv1126/prepare.md

 then you can use it like:

 ![输入图片说明](../../../images/rv1126_connect_putty_via_frp.png)

-then you could check the connection state via the frp server (installed at msg.glfiot.com) web page at: http://msg.glfiot.com:7500/static/#/proxies/tcp
+Also, there's a frp build-in web service for check the overall connection (I installed it at msg.glfiot.com), the web page can be accessed at: http://msg.glfiot.com:7500/static/#/proxies/tcp, default username and password are:
+>admin1
+admin1
 ## Install packages
 Below use **serial port** to Putty into board, but the tcp putty should be similar.
 Make sure the system is internet connected